yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Practitioner-intro.md

 In addition the following fields are "Must Support" - ie they must be populated if relevant and known:
 1. **Active** - Essential if not active.
 Good practice to always populate anyway.

-3. **Qualifications** - These are useful if known, to provide information above-and-beyond just the identity of the practitioner - ie also about their professional status and qualifications.
-Please include currently active qualifications only.
-See further discussion below.

 ### **Optional fields**
 Other fields are optional and may be populated if known - on the understanding that not all data consumers will necessarily make use of them.
 Points of note include: